calebkm/permanent_record/README.md

   ...
 ```

-Now just load the data that standard YAML way and let your `PermanentRecord` class know about it:
+Now just load the data the standard YAML way and let your `PermanentRecord` class know about it:

 ```ruby
   class Chapter < PermanentRecord